yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* Mar 03, 2025: 👋 Wan2.1GP v1.3: Support for Image to Video with multiples images for different images / prompts combinations (requires *--multiple-images* switch), and added command line *--preload x*  to preload in VRAM x MB of the main diffusion model if you find there is too much unused VRAM and you want to (slightly) accelerate the generation process

-* Mar 03, 2025: 👋 Wan2.1GP v1.2: Implementented tiling on VAE encoding and decoding.
+* Mar 03, 2025: 👋 Wan2.1GP v1.2: Implemented tiling on VAE encoding and decoding.
 No more VRAM peaks at the beginning and at the end
 * Mar 03, 2025: 👋 Wan2.1GP v1.1: added Tea Cache support for faster generations:  optimization of kijai's implementation (https://github.com/kijai/ComfyUI-WanVideoWrapper/) of teacache (https://github.com/ali-vilab/TeaCache)
 * Mar 02, 2025: 👋 Wan2.1GP by DeepBeepMeep v1 brings:
     - Support for all Wan including the Image to Video model